 When you petition for a review, you must prove that the patent is for a covered business method.
 You will also need to meet the following two requirements:

 - There is some disagreement as to whether you actually infringed on the patent in question.

 You will also need to identify all claims that you are challenging, your grounds for challenging the claims, as well as a few other requirements.
 Your proceeding will be tried before the Patent Trial and Appeal Board.
 You will be allowed to use external evidence during your proceeding.
 This includes expert testimony.

 The procedures of a TPCBM proceeding will be almost identical to those of a post-grant review.
 For instance, the fee for requesting a review will be at least $30,000, although this can change depending on how many claims are being challenged.
 Unlike post-grant reviews, you will have a long amount of time to request a TPCBM proceeding.
 In addition, TPCBM decisions occur much sooner than the conclusion of a post-grant review.

 If a covered business method counts as a technological invention, a review will not be available.
 However, the PTAB can examine claims on a one-to-one basis to decide if they constitute a technological invention.
 You can use these reviews to challenge a covered business method on any grounds, although there are certain subject limitations.

 If you need help understanding the Transitional Program for Business Method Patents, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.